Applying Positive Psychology to Health Care & Health Care Education

 2014 - present

 As a professor at the University of Virginia, I have the privilege to work with ambitious students pursuing graduate degrees in Advanced Practice Nursing.
-My teaching interests include pharmacology and pediatrics.
+My teaching interests include pharmacology and pediatric acute care.

 PEDIATRIC CRITICAL CARE